mjml/mirror-job/README.md

 Two-sided CAM Job helper for FreeCAD
 ====================================

+This little script helps you create two-sided milling jobs for FreeCAD using the alignment pin method.

+You create the front side milling job as you would normally, then this script helps you configure the second side job so that it lines up perfectly with the first using alignment pins.
+The positions of the alignment pins and the "flip line" come from a special sketch that you provide.

 To use, just load PathRegister.py and bind a toolbar button to the macro PathRegister.FCMacro.
+Then follow the instructions below.

 CAD Instructions